ros2/rmw_zenoh/README.md

 ```

 You are now ready to compile the workspace.
-Because of an as-yet unresolved quirk in the typesupport compilation, this needs to be done twice.
+Because of an as-yet unresolved quirk in the typesupport compilation (https://github.com/osrf/rmw_zenoh/issues/39), this needs to be done twice.

 ```shell
 cd ~/rmw_zenoh_ws